Skip to content

 The main difference from arranging a personal pension yourself is that with a stakeholder scheme the investment choices may be made for you by the provider.
 Your employer may contribute, but they are not obliged to do so.
 This type of pension could be an option if you are not eligible to be automatically enrolled into your workplace pension scheme.

-What are the pros and cons of work-based pensions?
+What are the pros and cons of a workplace pension?

-Work-based pensions are usually always a good first option for saving for retirement and are worth taking advantage of, particularly if your employer will contribute into your plan too.
+Workplace pensions are usually good first option for saving for retirement and are worth taking advantage of, particularly if your employer will contribute into your plan too.
 But there are one or two downsides to consider:

 Advantages